-Beer is an ancient alcoholic beverage produced from some form of starch and an enzyme that turns some of the starch into sugar.
-The sugar is then fermented using yeast.
-Beer may be brewed using a variety of different starches.
-Barley, wheat, millet, corn, oats, potatoes, sweet potatoes, taro, rice, cassava, plantain, and yucca have all been used to brew beer.
-Odds are if it is starchy and not deadly poisonous to humans, someone out there is fashioning a beer out of it.
+Beer is an ancient alcoholic beverage produced from water, yeast, starch, and an enzyme that turns some of the starch into sugar.
+Yeast causes the sugar to ferment.
+Brewers use a variety of different starches including barley, wheat, millet, corn, oats, potatoes, sweet potatoes, taro, rice, cassava, plantain, and yucca.
+Odds are if it is starchy and not deadly poisonous to humans, someone grows it to craft beer.

 - 42 percent lower risk for heart disease

-- 40 percent less likelihood of being diagnosed with type 2 diabetes
+- 40 percent less chance of type 2 diabetes

 - 40 percent lower risk for kidney stones